sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 export OVH_BASEURL="https://eu.api.ovh.com/1.0"
 ```

 The last variable needed by the provider is your Public cloud Id.
-You get it directly from your [OVHcloud Public Cloud dashboard](https://www.ovh.com/manager/#/public-cloud/pci/projects/xxxxxxxxxxxxxxxxxxxxxxx), the `xxxxxxxxxxxxxx` pert of the url or on the dashboard just under the project name.
+You can get it from your [OVHcloud Public Cloud dashboard](https://www.ovh.com/manager/#/public-cloud/pci/projects/xxxxxxxxxxxxxxxxxxxxxxx), its the the `xxxxxxxxxxxxxx` part of the URL or copy it from the dashboard just under the project name.

 Example: